NLP-Challenges/llm-qa-path/README.md

 ## Conclusion

-The model that performed best in our evaluation was the German-optimized version of the Mistral-7b model.
-It is the one we ended up using in the [Study Bot Implementation](https://github.com/NLP-Challenges/Study-Bot).
+The model that performed best in our evaluation was based on `VAGOsolutions/SauerkrautLM-7b-v1-mistral`, thus we ended up using in the [Study Bot Implementation](https://github.com/NLP-Challenges/Study-Bot).